 Good Practice Guidance

 'Think manures' - This guide, produced by Tried & Tested, the Environment Agency and the Agricultural & Horticultural Development Board in 2011, provides useful case studies and good practice examples, on handling, storing and spreading manures and slurries.
 Click here to download a copy.

-Using fertilisers - GrowHow UK Ltd are supporting our work on resource protection with workshops, advice and tools.
-GrowhHow have produced three useful booklets to help farmers make more effective use of fertilisers.
+Using fertilisers - GrowHow UK Ltd kindly sponsored one of our Workshops in 2012.
+GrowHow have produced three useful booklets to help farmers make more effective use of fertilisers.
 Please click on the links for details:

 The Catchment Change Network Calendar 2013 - This calendar presents monthly good practice tips, drawn from current work around the country, on tackling diffuse pollution, backed up by some excellent photographs.
 Please click here to download the calendar.